alexpaul/SoftwareDevelopmentResources/README.md

 |:---:|:----:|
 | [HackerRank](https://www.hackerrank.com/) | Practice coding, prepare for interviews, and get hired. |
 | [LeetCode](https://leetcode.com/) | LeetCode is the best platform to help you enhance your skills, expand your knowledge and prepare for technical interviews. |
+| [CodeWars](https://www.codewars.com/) | Improve your skills by training with others on real code challenges
+SIGN UP |

 ## Editors